We want to help you find community!

 Group Leader: Kim Samuelson

-JEDI Book Club includes eight monthly classes exploring race, gender, socioeconomic status, religion, sexual identity, abilities, age, and national origin.
-Participants are responsible for reading six secular books (below), watching one film, and investigating how these factors currently impact our lives, church, and community.
+JEDI Light will explore themes such as small town living, sports culture, and assault that are highlighted in Fredrik Backman's Beartown series.
+Participants are responsible for reading the books and investigating how these factors currently impact our lives, church, and community.
 The workshop is set up to be experiential, interactive, and discussion-based.
 Each class is designed to

 • first focus on the issues of the text assigned for that class session (reflection on the text),